awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/SIGGRAPH-2021-AMP-kor.md

 **안성빈 (Seongbin An)**

 * KAIST Robotics Program
-* Newb in this field.
+* I am really new to this field.
 Thanks in advance for any advice.
 * sbin@kaist.ac.kr

 ### Reviewer